Clastify logo

 The wider environmental judgement depends on how the hydrogen is made.
 Electrolysis is a process in which electrical energy drives a non-spontaneous chemical reaction; for water, it produces hydrogen and oxygen:

 If the electricity comes from renewable sources, this can be a low-carbon route.
-Much industrial hydrogen, however, comes from reforming hydrocarbons, which can produce carbon monoxide and then carbon dioxide:
+Much industrial hydrogen, though, is made by reforming hydrocarbons, which can produce carbon monoxide and then carbon dioxide:

 Methanol fuel cell